Nine dots puzzle: Changing the rules

-if the dots are assumed to have some finite size, rather than to be infinitesimally-small mathematical grid points, then it is possible to connect them with only three slightly-slanted lines.
+if the dots are assumed to have some finite size, rather than to be infinitesimally-small mathematical grid points, then it is possible to connect them with only three slightly slanted lines.
 Or, if the line is allowed to be arbitrarily thick, then one line can cover all of the points.

 Another way to use only a single line involves rolling the paper into a three-dimensional cylinder, so that the dots align along a single helix (which, as a geodesic of the cylinder, could be considered to be in some sense a straight line).
 Thus a single line can be drawn connecting all nine dots—which would appear as three lines in parallel on the paper, when flattened out.
-It is also possible to fold the paper flat, or to cut the paper into pieces and rearrange it, in such a way that the nine dots lie on a single line in the plane.
+It is also possible to fold the paper flat, or to cut the paper into pieces and rearrange it, in such a way that the nine dots lie on a single line in the plane (see fold-and-cut theorem).